Support Peace Centers

 Where to look for candidates

 We are looking for applicants whose commitment to peace and conflict resolution is demonstrated through academic, volunteer, and professional experience, as well as outstanding leadership abilities and high academic achievement.
-See more about eligibility in our Rotary Peace Centers Program Guide for Rotarians.
+See more about eligibility in the Rotary Peace Centers Program Guide for Rotarians.

 - Former international volunteers, such as Peace Corps volunteers.
-They have experience and interest in working on issues of peace and development in other countries.
+They have experience and an interest in working on issues of peace and development in other countries.